History of prostitution: Rome

 Prostitution in ancient Rome was legal, public, and widespread.
 Even Roman men of the highest social status were free to engage prostitutes of either sex without incurring moral disapproval, as long as they demonstrated self-control and moderation in the frequency and enjoyment of sex.
 Latin literature also often refers to prostitutes.
 Real-world practices are documented by provisions of Roman law that regulate prostitution.
 Inscriptions, especially graffiti from Pompeii, uncover the practice of prostitution in Ancient Rome.
 Some large brothels in the fourth century, when Rome was becoming Christianized, seem to have been counted as tourist attractions and were possibly state-owned.
 Prostitutes played a role in several Roman religious observances, mainly in the month of April, over which the love and fertility goddess Venus presided.
-While prostitution was so widely accepted, prostitutes were often considered shameful.
+While prostitution was widely accepted, prostitutes were often considered shameful.
 Most were slaves or former slaves, or if free by birth relegated to the infames, people lacking in social standing and deprived of the protections that most citizens under Roman law received.
 Prostitution thus reflects the ambivalent attitudes of Romans toward pleasure and sexuality.